 For gardeners who want it all − vegetable gardens are no longer shunned, placed in hiding behind the home.
 Colourful new vegetable varieties and old standbys are growing alongside beautiful flowers in the garden beds − edible landscaping is on the rise!
 Insert your veggies in with the flowers; add fruit trees and bushes to your landscape design, there are no limits to these pretty and practical combinations.
 Still want a traditional type of vegetable garden?
 Raised beds of veggies interspersed with insect repelling marigolds and nasturtiums are easier on the eyes and your back.

-This year create an outdoor room that is all you and be sure to take time to sit back and enjoy!
+This year create an outdoor room that is all you.
+Be sure to take time to sit back and enjoy!